MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]Lab2_Data_Model.md

 Contoso Consulting is a professional services organization specializing in IT and AI consulting services.
 Throughout the year, they offer many different events to their customers.
 Some of these are trade shows style events where they have many partners come in and provide details on new products, market trends, and services.
 Others occur throughout the year and are quick webinars that are used to provide details about individual products.

-Contoso would like to use Power Platform to build an Event Management solution that they can use to manage the different events they host throughout the year.
+Contoso would like to use Power Platform to build an Event management solution that they can use to manage the different events they host throughout the year.
 Additionally, Contoso is looking to build out some applications to support their Employee Equipment Check Out program.

 In this exercise you are going to create a data mode that will be used to store the different types of events, event registrations, and other data needed for Contoso to effectively manage their events.
 You are also going to create an Equipment table that will be used in their other applications.